Shopify/shipit-engine/README.md

 <h3 id="directory">Directory</h3>

-**<code>machine.directory</code>** specify a subfolder in which to execute all tasks.
+**<code>machine.directory</code>** specifies a subfolder in which to execute all tasks.
 Useful for repositories containing multiple applications or if you don't want your deploy scripts to be located at the root.

 For example:
 ```yml